jonathadv/simple-mock-server/README.md

 ### Features
 * Support to methods GET, POST, PUT and DELETE.
+* Any HTTP response code including the ability to HTTP redirect.
-* Support to custom response body with any HTML/JSON/whatever-type you can put as string (maybe some string encoding issue can come up).
+* Custom response body with any HTML/JSON/whatever-type you can put as string (maybe some string encoding issue can come up).
-* Support to any HTTP response code including the ability to HTTP redirect.
+* Allow to load file from filesystem and send it as response.
-* Support to add any custom header.
+* Custom header.
-* Support to CORS by adding the header `Access-Control-Allow-Origin`.
+* CORS by adding the header `Access-Control-Allow-Origin`.
-* Support to load files from filesystem.
+* Allow to set a delay to a specific call response (useful for timeout testing)

 ### Requirements
 * Python 2.7 (tested with Python 2.7.5)